Are you thinking about picking up a removable licence plate holder for your Tesla? Read on for my Quick Bandit vs. SnapPlate comparison.

 And The Winner is…

-Despite my woes with the security screw, the SnapPlate takes the crown as the best removable license plate holder.
+Despite my woes with the security screw, when comparing the SnapPlate vs Quick Bandit, the SnapPlate takes the crown as the best removable license plate holder.
 With its, slick design and ease of use, I found it to be the better of the two.

 I really enjoyed using the SnapPlate on my road trip down the Oregon coast.
 There were frequent photo stops so I got plenty of use out of the SnapPlate.
 It feels more securely attached than the QuickBandit and the ability to adjust the licence plate height is a great addition.